-Provides oversight to the internship year.
-Encouragement is given and problems are addressed when these forms are used to provide an honest and compassionate evaluation.
-These reports also aim to foster discussion between Intern, supervisor, and LIC about matters which promote a candidate's readiness for ministry.
+This evaluation provides oversight to the internship year.
+Encouragement is given and problems are addressed when this form used to provide an honest and compassionate evaluation.
+This report also aims to foster discussion between Intern, supervisor, and LIC about matters which promote a candidate's readiness for ministry.